 - Exceed the expectations of our members

 Residents can schedule its use for Private Parties/Family Gatherings.
-Each resident may get a special key that opens both the clubhouse and pool, provided that they pay a $10.00 deposit.
+Each Lot Owner may get a special key that opens both the clubhouse and pool, provided that they pay a $10.00 deposit per key.

-Storm Shelter is in the lower level in case of emergency.
+The storm Shelter is on the lower level in case of emergency.
 The storm shelter is located adjacent to the pool.
 The shelter contains restroom and shower areas.

-The swimming pool located adjacent to the clubhouse.
-It is open Memorial Day through Labor Day, so long as weather cooperates.
+The swimming pool is located adjacent to the clubhouse.
+It is open Memorial Day through Labor Day, so long as the weather cooperates.

 Stocked Fishing Pond: